 The amount of assistance a GFO can offer is dependent on how soon into your research idea or grant application you schedule a meeting.
 The following list describes expected levels of services according to deadlines:

-The less time you leave for writing, coordinating and reviewing a grant, the more mistakes are likely to be made.
+The less time you leave for writing, coordinating and reviewing a grant, the more mistakes will be made.

 1 year before funder's deadline: Major grant competitions should be planned one year in advance of the funder's deadline.
 One year lead time allows you to: